<< ARI Watch

 He goes on to say that anyone “claiming that I write this short essay to merely defend my revenue stream, and that I therefore lack integrity” will be committing “the logical fallacy of ad hominem” and (self-righteously generous as if to forestall the action) such a person is “free to do so.”

 Mr. Bernstein has a financial interest in Barney therefore he wrote the essay to keep the money flowing, would indeed be a fallacious argument.
 We do not do that.
 We argue that Mr. Bernstein’s defense of Barney, by itself, is a load of codswallop.
 Now there must be an explanation for him dishing it out; what is it?
-Is Mr. Bernstein stupid, insane, ... or does he know which side his bread is buttered on?
+Is Mr. Bernstein stupid, or insane, ... or does he know which side his bread is buttered on?

 Put it this way.
 Suppose Barney had never given Mr. Bernstein a dime and it looked like he never intended to.
 Would Mr. Bernstein contradict many reputable accounts and write (to paraphrase) “Scientology used to be great and went bad?”
 Would he write as if nine were seven and five were one?
 That owning was nothing more than running?
 That making a fortune from a franchise is impossible?
 There must be some explanation for it all.
 What is the most likely?